Cuba Street

-Cuba Street is a city street in Wellington, New Zealand.
-Among the best known and most popular streets in the city, the Cuba precinct has been labelled Wellington's cultural centre, and is known for its high-per-capita arts scene.

-Cuba Street and the surrounding area (known as the Cuba Street Precinct), known for its bohemian nature, boasts scores of cafés, op-shops, music venues, restaurants, record shops, bookshops, heritage architecture of various styles, and a general "quirkiness" that has made it one of the city's most popular tourist destinations.
-A youth-driven location, the partly pedestrianised Cuba Street is frequented by shoppers and city-dwellers year round.
+Cuba Street is a city street in Wellington, New Zealand, known for its bohemian nature.
+One of the best known and most popular streets in the city, Cuba Street and the area around it have been labelled Wellington's cultural centre and the city's "creative heart".
+Cuba Street (and the surrounding area known as the Cuba Street Precinct) is known for its cafés, op-shops, music venues, restaurants, record shops, bookshops, heritage architecture of various styles, and a general "quirkiness" that has made the street one of the city's most popular tourist destinations.
+A youth-driven location, the partly pedestrianised Cuba Street is frequented by shoppers and diners year round.